thomasdavis/backbonetutorials/_posts/2011-01-29-what-is-a-model.md

 {% endhighlight %}

-p.
 So passing a javascript object to our constructor is the same as calling _model.set()_.
 Now that these models have attributes set we need to be able to retrieve them.

-h4.
-Getting attributes
+## Getting attributes

-p.
 Using the _model.get()_ method we can access model properties at anytime.

 {% highlight javascript %}
     Person = Backbone.Model.extend({